gmwyso19/DataVis_Final_Project/updates.md

 ## March 28 Begginging of Class

 In between class meetings, I worked on sorting through my rather large data set and starting to create a map of California.
 I realized while working that I want to use Leaflet .
 And I found some info about the my data set and topic.

+## March 28 End of Class

+I know it doesn't look like much progress but I have been working all class to try to figure out how to use leaflet to make the graph, as I am having trouble understanding leaflet.
+Hopefully by next class I will have a leaflet graph made so I can start focusing on additional graphics for my blog, and start to add my work to my blog!